49pctber/simpleauth/README.md

-# JWTAuth
+# SimpleAuth

-This is a basic authentication library that uses JSON Web Tokens.
+This is a simple authentication library that uses JSON Web Tokens.

 Use at your own risk!